vrikodar/P4ck3t/P4ck3t.md

  - these 16 bits are used when the URG bit has been set, the urgent pointer is used to indicate where the urgent data ends

+### Demo of Sequence Numbers etc...

+*This is just an example illustration where windows size is assumed to be 1*

 ## UDP

  - connectionless